sndirsch/ingress-ice/CONTRIBUTING.md

 ### Workflow

-We are using [Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
+We use [Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
 Simply create a feature branch, it will be merged with `master` once.

-Thank you for contributing! :+1: